 The Jakarta EE platform requires a database, accessible through the JDBC API, for the storage of business data.
 The database is accessible from web components, enterprise beans, and application client components.
-The database need not be accessible from applets.
 The Jakarta EE Product Provider must also provide a preconfigured, default data source for use by the application in accessing this database.
 See Default Data Source.